TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

 Performance
 -----------

-Recent versions of the pickle protocol (from protocol 2 and upwards) feature efficient binary encodings for several common features and built-in types.
+Recent versions of the pickle protocol (kutoka protocol 2 and upwards) feature efficient binary encodings for several common features and built-in types.
 Also, the :mod:`pickle` module has a transparent optimizer written in C.